 I find myself wishing I could stay forever.

-5 Highly Effective Ways to Reduce Stress and Overwhelm
+5 Very Effective Ways to Relax

 Connecting every breath with each movement not only relieves stress and relaxes muscles, but also calms your mind.
 Just a few poses go a long way.
 My favorite restorative poses are child’s pose, corpse pose, legs up the wall, reclined bound eagle, and forward fold.
 If you’re new to yoga, you can learn the poses from Yoga With Adriene’s Foundations of Yoga playlist.
 (This is how I started.)